erik78se/robojoy/README.md

  - A motor control HAT for the RPi.
 A-Star 32U4 RC LV/SV RPi Bridge	Put on top of the RPI (HAT), has microcontroller + everyting needed for micro-electronics	Interfaces 5V, has h-bridges for motors and AD for analog sensors
  - A USB joystick.
 We will use this to control robot (forward, backward, left & right).

+# Install dependencies with Ansible
+ - Add your ssh keys to your users to use for Ansible on all platforms and add sudo rules if needed.
+ - Edit inventory.ini to reflect your environment.
+You can have as many hosts as you like under [ros].
+ - Run `ansible-playbook -i inventory.ini site.yml`.
+This will add all dependencies and is potentially very slow (~30 min is not unusual).
+It will also add a user called 'robot' with ssh keys added.
+ - It checks out robojoy git repo under /home/robot/catkin_ws.

 # NOTE!
 At this point, we dont cover more on the ROS side.
 We assume you have:
  - A working installation of ROS on your RPi.